voideditor/void/VOID_CODEBASE_GUIDE.md

 >>>>>>> UPDATED
 ```
 This is what allows Void to quickly apply code even on 1000-line files.
 It's the same as asking the LLM to press Ctrl+F and enter in a search/replace query.

+### Apply Inner Workings

+The `editCodeService` file runs Apply.
+The same exact code is also used when the LLM calls the Edit tool, and when you submit Cmd+K. Just different versions of Fast/Slow Apply mode.
+Void uses text models to write code when it changes your code.
+See `voidModelService` for details.

+Here is some important terminology:
+- A **DiffZone** is a {startLine, endLine} region in which we show Diffs (red/green areas).
+- A **DiffArea** is a generalization just used to track line numbers like a DiffZone.
+- A DiffZone has an llmCancelToken (is streaming) if and only if we are Applying in its file's URI.
+- When you click Apply, we create a **DiffZone** so that any changes that the LLM makes will show up in red/green.
+We then stream the change.

 ### Void Settings Inner Workings